 Follow the steps to create VMDK files by converting physical to virtual (P2V) in VMware vCenter Converter.

-1) Download VMware vCenter Convert for Physical to Virtual (it’s completely free- registration required)
+1) Download VMware vCenter Convert for Physical to Virtual (it’s free, but registration is required)

 2) Complete the installation.